slouc/aws-rds-export-to-athena/README.md

 # AWS RDS Snapshot export to AWS Athena

-This document describes a setup for loading AWS RDS snapshot data into AWS Athena.
+This document describes my setup for loading AWS RDS snapshot data into AWS Athena, successfully used on a production system.

 ## Overview